parren/hoval-ultrasource-agent/README.md

 Allow it to authenticate using a private key (https://cloud.google.com/iam/docs/creating-managing-service-account-keys).
 Save the private key as `configs/hoval-ultrasource-service-key.json`.

+Copy the [template sheet](https://docs.google.com/spreadsheets/d/18_j9LVVCgPrRev3wAthHw0d9p4yPh64YbrP00OXtNOE/edit#gid=0) to create your own.
-Give your service account's email write access to your Google Sheet.
+Then give your service account's email write access to this new Google Sheet.

 ## Hoval Ultrasource CAN bus